mariam138/ultimate-ateez-quiz/README.md

 - The background image and home page image of Ateez are both courtesy of KQ Entertainment
 - The group picture of Ateez on the results page is courtesy of Ateez's [Twitter/X](https://x.com/ATEEZofficial/status/1751216141756932114?s=20) account

+### Other Media

+- All icons used are from [Font Awesome](https://fontawesome.com/)
+- Fonts have been imported from [Google Fonts](https://fonts.google.com/)

+All other text and code was created by myself.